openmhealth/web-visualizations/README.md

 ##Chart Configuration

-Below is an example of the options object that can be passed into the `OMHWebVisualization.Chart()` function shown above.
+Below is an example of the options object that can be passed into the `OMHWebVisualization.Chart(...)` function shown above.
 The settings below are the defaults used when a sparse, or empty, options object is passed in.
 You can specify any subset of these options:

 ```javascript
 {